juliasilge/juliasilge.com/content/blog/datasaurus-multiclass/index.markdown

 ## Explore data

 The [Datasaurus Dozen dataset](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-10-13/readme.md) is a collection of 13 sets of `x`/`y` data that have very similar summary statistics but look very different when plotted.
-Our modeling goal is to predict which member of the "dozen" each point belongs.
+Our modeling goal is to predict which member of the "dozen" each point belongs to.

 Let's start by reading in the data from the [datasauRus](https://cran.r-project.org/package=datasauRus) package.